frmerinodynatrace/Dynatrace-Dashboards-Gen3/ReadMeApplicationBusinessOverview.md

 - Duration - The average user action Duration for your application.
 - JavaScript Errors - The number of JavaScript Errors for your application.
 - Request Errors - The number of Request Errors for your application.

+Each table displays the metric for the last 24 hours, 7 day timeshift, 14 day timeshift and 21 day timeshift.
+This enables trend analysis for each metric.

 ![Application Business Overview Dashboard](ApplicationBusinessOverview-3.png)